A Guide To Celendin

 A recent addition to the town's religious highlights is the Christ the Redeemer statue that overlooks the town.
 It dwarfs the older church behind it.
 This can easily be reached on foot, walking three blocks westwards from the Plaza de Armas, followed by a short climb up a switchback path, to give great views of Celendin and the surrounding countryside.

-The attraction of Celendin is in its laidback atmosphere, agreeable climate and lush Andean scenery.
+The attraction of Celendin town is in its laidback atmosphere, agreeable climate and lush Andean scenery.

 While the route to Celendin from Cajamarca is very pretty, on a good, paved road, the onward journey, from Celendin to Chachapoyas, is out-of-this-world, offering a cross-section of Peru in just eight hours.